gobbyo/IoT/docs/tutorial-dpssenddeviceinfo.md

     dpsztputik7h47qi.azure-devices-provisioning.net
     ```

-## Send Device Information to the Cloud when Booting Up your Raspberry Pi
+## Send Device Information to the Cloud

 1. In your forked Git Hub clone, create a new directory `modules` under `raspberrypi`.
 For example,